Book Review of “The Blue” by Nancy Bilyeau.

 Which brings me to my final dilemma, which is what rating to give this book.
 I can honestly say that I truly enjoyed reading this novel, and that the positives far outweigh those things I viewed as drawbacks (and I do NOT regret buying this book).
 Certainly, there will be many who will easily ignore all my small objections.
 So, if I’m to be totally honest, I haven’t even a single qualm in recommending this book warmly, but I can’t give it full marks, and I think it deserves a very solid four out of five stars.

 Endeavour Quill released “The Blue” by Nancy Bilyeau on December 3, 2018.
-This book and other books by this writer are available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (promoting libraries and world literary) and Alibris, as well as from an IndieBound store near you.
+This book and other books by this writer are available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (promoting libraries and world literary) and Alibris, as well as from an IndieBound store near you.